-The Company has an option to purchase a parcel of land to be used for the operations in Tenguel.
-The Company has placed total of USD 95,000 (\$126,825) non-refundable deposit with the vendor, as the Company completes the applications made to the Ministries of Mining, Water and Environment, for approval of a water usage license, and tailings approval for the post bioleach residues.
-This transaction is expected to close in the second quarter of fiscal 2022.
+The Company had acquired a parcel of land to be used for the operations in Tenguel which closed in August 2022.
+As of June 30, 2022, The Company had placed a total of USD 95,000 (\$126,825) as a non-refundable deposit with the vendor, as the Company completed the applications made to the Ministries of Mining, Water and Environment, for approval of a water usage license, and tailings approval for the post bioleach residues.